xddq/typebox-validation-util/README.md

 ### Code Coverage

+TODO:

+- add tests
-TODO: add code coveage stuff.
+- add code coveage stuff.

-### Similar Projects
+## Similar Projects

 - [typebox-validators](https://github.com/jtlapp/typebox-validators) which adds
-  some functionality to the validation but keeps the error handling similar.
+  some additional functionality to the validation but keeps the error handling similar to the approach of typebox.
-  Also provides many optional opt-ins for default configuration.

-### Template Repo
+## Template Repo

 Template for this repo was taken from [here](https://github.com/xddq/nodejs-typescript-modern-starter).